jzevin/html5-canvas-boilerplate/README.md

 Just clone or unzip etc and cd into dir

-run npm
+from the command line run:
+1. 'npm i'

-then run 'webpack-dev-server --inline --content-base public/' this'll start a server with auto refresh on change
+2. 'webpack-dev-server --inline --content-base public/'

+this'll install required dependencies and then start a server with auto refresh on change